Living in Kuwait

 What are the schools in Kuwait like?

 "I wouldn't use this school if you can avoid it.
 The teachers are mostly good but they seem unhappy and certainly don't put in extra effort for your child's learning needs.
 The members of management are not particularly impressive.
-I witnessed the head of primary shouting at a parent in front of children one day after school," explained one expat in Kuwait City, Kuwait with kids at Cambridge English School.
+I witnessed the head of primary shouting at a parent in front of children one day after school," wrote an expat living in Kuwait City with children attending Cambridge English School.

 Is the cost of living in Kuwait high?